metablaster/WindowsFirewallRuleset/README.md

 will clear GPO rules completely and leave only those in control panel.
 - If you want to be 100% sure please export your GPO rules as explained in [Export\Import rules](#exportimport-rules)
-- You will be asked which rules to load, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as "CoreNetworking", "ICMP", "WindowsSystem", "WindowsServices", "Multicast" including all rules for which you have programs installed on system, also do not ignore IPv6, Windows indeed needs IPv6 even if you're on IPv4 network.\
+- You will be asked which rules to load, to minimize internet connectivity trouble you should deploy at least all generic networking and OS related rules such as "CoreNetworking", "ICMP", "WindowsSystem", "WindowsServices", "Multicast" including all rules for which you have programs installed on system, also do not ignore IPv6, Windows indeed needs IPv6 even if you're on IPv4 network.\
 It will be easy to delete what you don't need in GPO, rather than later digging through code finding